Illustrations By Sumit Kumar

 At Agents of Ishq we’ve been wondering if all conversations that reveal family members to each other as sexual beings necessarily involve shock, haw, khamoshi, behoshi, fainting, door-slamming and the fear that you will be married off the next week?

-Last month, we asked people if they were able to discuss being sexually active with their families?
+We asked people if they were able to discuss being sexually active with their families?
 And if they did, what hurdles did they face?

 It was clear from the responses in the survey and the Twitter chat that this is an uneasy area.
 And it’s uneasy in different ways – with parents discussing sex in front of their growing children and with parents uncomfortable about accepting their children as sexual beings.
 But also the other way around – with adult children feeling squeamish about accepting their parents as sexual beings and following quite a familiar don’t ask-don’t tell approach too and more.